nfschmidt/SCIB-Self-copy-in-bash-/README.md

 SCIB intercepts the execution of the target executable file.

 SCIB attaches itself at the beginning of an executable file.
-When the file is executed, SCIB first execute an action (in the examples it prints a message), and then the executable file will be executed normally.
+When the file is executed, SCIB first executes an action (in the examples it prints a message), and then the executable file will be executed normally.

 SCIB is just a proof of concept to show an easy way to inject code onto an existing executable.